 ST segment / T wave ratio:

-- A ratio of > 0.25 suggests pericarditis
+- ST / T wave ratio of > 0.25 suggests pericarditis

 Example 1: Benign Early Repolarisation